tmnkopp/BrowseOmatic/README.md

 `context` associates the task to the appropriate context defined in the appsettings.json

-`steps` defines a list of test automation steps
+`taskSteps` defines a list of test automation steps

 ### Browser Driver Commands (just a few)